-Subsequent to college Mr. Gutowski followed a career in Software Development.
-He has worked for the past 25 years developing software systems for air traffic control, publishing, education, e-commerce and finance.
-He is currently a Software Architect at Innovest Systems, LLC.
+After college, Carl followed a career in Software Development.
+He has worked for over 25 years developing software systems for air traffic control, publishing, education, e-commerce and finance.
+He is currently a Software Architect at SS&C | Innovest.
 He holds a B.A. in Mathematics from Vassar College and an M.S. in Computer Science from Tufts University.

 After two decades off from performing, Carl returned to his musical passion and has devoted more time to this interest.
 He began as a volunteer for the Howland Chamber Music Circle in Beacon, NY, eventually becoming their Concert Manager, overseeing all that’s entailed in presenting world-class musicians in a world-class venue, the Howland Cultural Center.
 This extraordinary, award-winning, all-volunteer organization has established itself as one of the premier chamber music series, consistently presenting the world’s finest musicians to sold out audiences.
 (HowlandMusic.org)